DatAasee Architecture Documentation

 The principal goal of DatAasee is to provision a library-focused one-stop

-shop for research data discovery and a metadata hub.
+shop for research data discovery as well as a library-wide metadata hub.

 DatAasee is a Metadata-Lake (MDL) that aggregates and interconnects research

-metadata and bibliographic data from various data sources and interacts via an
+metadata and bibliographic data from various data sources and interacts via a

-HTTP API which is prototypically utilized by a web front-end.
+JSON HTTP API, which in turn is prototypically utilized by a web frontend.

 Sections: